-Do you want to nominate your mom, neighbor, friend, or other mothers you know?
+Do you want to nominate your mom, dad, neighbor, friend, or other caretakers you know?

 · Kids aged 3-9 can submit a drawing or photo that shows why their nominee is their health care hero.

 · Kids aged 10 and up can submit a short essay (300 words or less) saying why their nominee is their special health care hero.